tgross/blog.0x74696d.com/_posts/2013-05-13-CharlesSSL.md

 ![This certificate is marked as trusted](/images/20130513/2.png)

 Now we can fire up Charles and configure it to use our new certificate.
 Under Proxy Settings and the SSL tab, check _Use a Custom CA Certificate_.
 For some reason on my installation, the Choose button would not find `/usr/local` at all so I had to enter the path by hand.
 We'll trust this for all locations.

+><aside>Update 2013/10/12: Thanks to [Mark Aufflick](https://twitter.com/markaufflick) who pointed out you can just drag the .pfx file into the dialog.</aside>

 ![Proxy settings](/images/20130513/3.png)